About Us

 [Image: 9mp0pT9.png]

-Alma and Burma Company, 2 YORKS are Light-role Infantry Companies each consisting of a Company HQ and two Light Infantry Platoons.
-They form the backbone of our light infantry operations, with Alma Company operating on Saturdays and Burma Company on Sundays.
-Our light-role companies are trained in high-intensity, light-role warfighting, counter-insurgency, security sector reform, peacekeeping or supporting civil authorities and can work closely with other elements.
-The companies are experts in dismounted close combat and rigorously trained in light mechanised roles, to fight by foot or by vehicle.
+Alma and Burma Company, 2 YORKS are Light-role Infantry companies each consisting of a company HQ, a Light Infantry Platoon and a Fire Support Section.
+Alma Company operates on Saturdays, and Burma Company on Sundays.
+Our light-role companies are trained in high-intensity, light-role warfighting, counter-insurgency, security sector reform, peacekeeping, or supporting civil authorities, and can work closely with other elements.
+The companies are experts in dismounted close combat, and conducting operations in built-up environments, and are rigorously trained in light mechanised roles, to fight by foot or by vehicle.

 4 YORKS, is our Reserve Infantry Company.
 Members of 4 YORKS within the 4IB consist of members whose real lives dictate that they cannot regularly attend operations.
 Members of the Reserve Company have the opportunity to fill in during training and operations to assist their 1 YORKS and 2 YORKS counterparts.